 The commitment is based on your availability.
 Each property is assigned a team of stewards who work together and share time.
 One or two team leads serve as liaisons working directly with GBLT staff and the Stewardship program Chair.

 The most important duty of a steward is visiting your property.
 It’s also the most enjoyable because you get to be outdoors on Georgian Bay!

 Stewards visit properties on a regular basis to keep things in order and report on anything unusual.
 A sample visit might consist of making sure the GBLT usage signs are in good shape, then doing a general inspection and cleaning up any garbage or unnatural debris.

 Stewards note if anyone has been camping or had a fire and complete a basic inspection form for each visit.
 On certain properties Stewards may report on sensitive areas that need special attention, such as nesting or spawning grounds.

 Stewards often help draft plans to monitor a property’s ongoing ecological health and help identify conservation priorities.
 They are also key points of information to help communicate the property plans to visitors and members of the local communities.

-To become a GBLT Volunteer download the application form, submit online or get in touch with Brooks at (416) 440-1519 x103 or firstname.lastname@example.org.Download a .doc of the GBLT Volunteer Application Form .
-Fill out a Volunteer application online.
+To become a GBLT volunteer, submit the application form online or get in touch with Aaron at (416) 440-1519 x103 or firstname.lastname@example.org.Fill out a Volunteer application online.

 The GBLT has adopted the Canadian Code for Volunteer Involvement, produced by Volunteer Canada.